-Overall, there are no general provisions with regards to the nutritional quality or overall 'healthiness' of food products for which health claims are permitted.
+Overall, there are no general provisions with regards to the overall nutritional quality or overall 'healthiness' of food products that are permitted to make claims on products.
 The FDR do not define healthy, but rather set out certain nutritional criteria that must be met for certain claims.